Updated: Jul 12

 The difference between high and low production wines goes beyond the quantity.
-It is about the process of the creation of each bottle of wine.
+It is about the process of the creation of each bottle of wine and you are likely to encounter complimentary tastings.
 A boutique wine refers to the harvest, irrigation, cultivation, and amount of wine produced per year.
 We know that Valle de Guadalupe, Baja California, produces a huge percentage of the wine distributed in Mexico.
 Still, some wine lovers prefer to enjoy their favorite bottle from a boutique winery, looking for the next best hard to get wine.

 Viñas de la ERRE opening the summer of June 2013.

-Rogelio Morales, with over 30 years of experience and expert of the highest quality wine production in Napa Valley, USA, has influenced Viñas de la ERRE creation of strong full-bodied red blend wines.
-By choice, we do not filter our wines, allowing an extraordinary, unique flavor, and long-lasting bouquet of smell in each glass of wine.
+Rogelio Morales, with over 30 years of experience and expert in the highest quality wine production in Napa Valley, USA, has influenced Viñas de la ERRE's creation of strong full-bodied red blend wines.
+By choice, we do not filter our wines, allowing an extraordinary, unique flavor, and a long-lasting bouquet of smell in each glass of wine.
 Our vines are certified from Napa Valley and our manual irrigation is with fresh, untreated water, 100% extracted from underground.

 Our production goes from complex and elegant red wines to fresh and silky white blends.
 We can assure you that you will find a wine from our list that you can appreciate.
 But, please give each one a try and let us know what you think.
-As a small family-owned business we grow because you continue to support our project.
-When it comes to making each wine, we put our heart into the process.
+As a small family owned business we grow because you continue to support our project.
+When it comes to making each wine, we put our hearts into the process.
 We are proud of being a boutique winery with a small production and very big wines.
-To learn more about Viñas de la ERRE, our production or wine tasting options check out our website or scroll down to RSVP.
+To learn more about Viñas de la ERRE, our production, or wine-tasting options check out our website or scroll down to RSVP from our tasting options.